What is tuberculosis?

 TB infection is often diagnosed with a skin or blood test.
 In the skin test (called a PPD), a small amount of testing material is injected into the top layer of the skin.
 If a certain size bump develops within 2 or 3 days, the test may be positive for TB infection.
-A blood test called QuantiFERON may also be used.
+A blood test called QuantiFERON or T-SPOT may also be used.
 Other tests that may be key for diagnosing TB include X-rays and sputum tests.

 TB skin or blood tests are suggested for people: